Skip to main content

 As an emerging field of study, not a lot is known about microplastics and their impacts.
 One of the challenges to understanding microplastics is access to large-scale, long-term comprehensive data.
 Until recently, the management of marine debris data from large-scale visual surveys along the coast and in the open ocean has lagged behind the needs of the scientific and decision-making community.

 To address the need for easy access to global microplastic data, NCEI has developed and is actively updating the publicly available Marine Microplastics Database.
-The database is a one-stop repository with all types of marine microplastics information that is aggregated, archived, and delivered in a consistent and reliable manner.
-These data have been provided by contributors from various research cruises and fieldwork around the globe.
+The database is a unique repository of marine microplastics concentrations that are aggregated, archived, and delivered in a consistent and reliable manner.
+These data have been provided by contributors from various citizen science efforts as well as published research cruises and fieldwork around the globe.

-NCEI’s Marine Microplastics Database features extensive data and information on global microplastics, along with other applicable datasets such as ocean currents, to better create a unified understanding of the global microplastic problem.
+NCEI’s Marine Microplastics Database features extensive data and information on global microplastics found at the ocean surface, at depth, in sediments, and on beaches to better create a unified understanding of the global microplastic problem.
+There are also currently plans to include microplastic data from aquatic biota such as fishes, mammals and mollusks.

 The microplastics database would not be possible without the help of data contributors.
 If you wish to submit your own microplastic data to the archive, please contact NCEI at ncei.info@noaa.gov.
 You can find more information on submitting data at: https://www.ncei.noaa.gov/archive.